-Indeed, the Chilean SUT policy is an interesting case of study since it is one of the oldest and most developed policy in Latin America, even when it involves multiple intervention approaches, and it does not consider specific interventions according to each substance.
-This feature makes it worthy to note that most of the studies on SUT impact have been restricted largely to randomized controlled trials or pre-post observational studies, while large-scale, longitudinal, multi-site treatment, and administrative data-based outcome studies are rare and necessary to address SUT policy.
+Indeed, the Chilean SUT policy is an interesting case of study since it is one of the oldest and most developed policies in Latin America (Marin-Navarrete et al., 2018), even when it involves multiple intervention approaches, and it does not consider specific interventions according to each substance.
+This feature makes it worthy to note that most of the studies on SUT impact have been mainly restricted to randomized controlled trials or pre-post observational studies, while large-scale, longitudinal, multi-site treatment, and administrative data-based outcome studies are rare but necessary to address SUT policy.

+Chile has one of the highest rates of alcohol use per capita in the Americas, with 61% prevalence in the last year in the adult population (Peña et al., 2021; SENDA, 2018).
+It is followed by marijuana, with a last-year prevalence of 14.5%, placing Chile over Canada, United States (14% both) and just behind Jamaica, which tops the list (15.5%) (CICAD, 2019).
+National studies also pointed to a high prevalence of cocaine base paste (Hidalgo-Carmona et al, 2008; Olivari et al 2021)REF].

+The incompleteness of treatment is among the most widely known threats to achieving therapeutic goals, particularly at the early stages (Brorson, et al 2018).
+According to SENDA guidelines, treatment completion occurs when a treatment counselor reports that a patient achieved minimum accomplishments and had a planned discharge.
+In contrast, treatment non-completion comprised patient-initiated discharge (e.g., leaving treatment without making satisfactory progress or against professional advice) and treatments terminated by the facility (e.g., disciplinary dismissal).

 The present proposal aims to examine the impact of SUT on the justice system contact prevention in Chile, in the short (3 and 6 months), middle (1 year), and long term (3 years).
-To do so, we used a registered-based retrospective cohort design of the population of people of 18+ years of age in publicly-funded Chilean SUT, which will be linked to the National prosecutor’s data of all criminal causes registered for this population in the period 2010-2019.
+To do so, we used a registered-based retrospective cohort design of the population of people of 18+ years of age in publicly-funded Chilean SUT, which is being linked to the National prosecutor’s data of all criminal causes registered for this population in the period 2010-2019.

+This study will add evidence to the body of literature on the effects of SUD treatments.
+These results will have a public health impact by informing about the benefits and potential pitfalls of the current SUD treatment system.

 Research questions, goals, and hypothesis

-Research question: What is the impact of SUT on the justice system contact prevention in Chile, in the short (3 and 6 months), middle (1 year), and long term (3 years)?
+Research question: What is the impact of baseline SUT outcome on the justice system contact prevention in Chile, in the short (3 and 6 months), middle (1 year), and long term (3 years)?

 Goals:

-1. Describing the contact with the justice system of the Chilean population according to the type of primary substance use, treatment completion, gender, and age.
+1. Describing the contact with the justice system of the Chilean population according to treatment completion of treatments at baseline

-2. Estimating the effect of treatment on the probability of contact with the justice system, according to (i) different treatment completion stages (i.e., early dropout, therapeutic discharge) and (ii) short (3 and 6 months), middle (1 year), and long term (3 years).
+2. Estimating the effect of treatment completion on the probability of contact with the justice system, according to (i) different treatment completion stages (i.e., early dropout, therapeutic discharge) and (ii) short (3 and 6 months), middle (1 year), and long term (3 years).

 Hypothesis

-Users that achieve treatment completion are less in contact with the justice system compared to users that do not complete treatment, although this effect may decrease as observation time passes (3 and 6 months, 1 and 3 years).
+Users who achieve treatment completion are less in contact with the justice system than users who do not complete treatment, although this effect may decrease as observation time passes (3 and 6 months, 1 and 3 years).

 Analytic strategy